bafxyz/web-chunks/README.md

 }
 ```

-For example, the above configuration post-processes your CSS Autoprefixer.
+## To be able to use all the features from this webpack config be sure what you install all the necessary peerDependencies

 Now you can run `npm start` to build with source maps and watch for changes, and `npm run build` to build optimized assets for production!
 If you need to further customize your build, you can pass any overrides in to the configure function.

 ### License

 &copy; This config is free software, and may be redistributed under the
-terms specified in the [LICENSE](https://github.com/bafxyz/config/blob/master/LICENSE) file.
+terms specified in the [LICENSE](https://github.com/bafxyz/web-chunks/blob/master/LICENSE) file.